 The purpose of this study is to see the effects on you and your lymphoma of a new drug combination compared to other drugs that are currently used in standard treatment.

-One of the treatments for multiple myeloma is with three medicines, all continued indefinitely until they stop working, or side effects happen.
-Two are tablets, and the third is an injection.
+Treatment for multiple myeloma sometimes involves three or four medicines.
+One of these medicines may be stopped after a few months.
+The others are continued indefinitely until they stop working, or side effects happen.
 In this study, we are testing if the injection can be stopped after around 18 months of treatment with no change to how your multiple myeloma is being controlled.

 The purpose of this study is to compare the usual treatment for your Hodgkin lymphoma, which is a standard combination of four drugs, versus the standard combination with one drug of the combination replaced with a new drug that we hope will be more effective and cause you fewer side effects.